How to get started with your preferred CI/CD integration. Learn how to set it up for the first time and how to get help.Documentation Index

 - Install the Orka3 CLI on your system.

-2. Some Orka CI/CD basics
+2. Some Orka CI/CD Basics

 - CI/CD integrations must target your Orka API URL.
 If you are using an Orka domain or an external custom domain, you must ensure that the CI/CD integration can resolve the domain.